sauparna/trecbox/README.txt

 pipeline.

 ----------------------------------------------------------------------
 D. VOCABULARY

 This table maps the different strings used for spec file variables to systems.

 Key:

+*Blanks in the table imply that there are no corresponding concept.
+*The character 'x' denotes the absence of a specification.

 SPEC - Strings that are used in the spec file